mateeeeeee/Ola/README.md

 <img align="left" src="WaveCompiler/wavelogo.jpg" width="120px"/>

 # Wave
-Wave is toy programming language using LLVM for its backend.
+Wave is a toy programming language using LLVM for its backend.
 Frontend, including lexer and parser, is handwritten (i.e. without using generators).
 It's done as a learning project and its purpose is solely educational.

 ## Dependencies